About international sanctions

 A licence will only normally be granted by the Minister if there is scope in the relevant UK Sanctions Regulations (e.g. Russia (Sanctions) (EU Exit) Regulations 2019) implemented in Jersey under the External Sanctions Order.

-• UK General Licences (Russia and Belarus Regimes): all UK General Licences issued in respect of the Russia and Belarus regime have automatic effect in Jersey and may be relied upon by Jersey persons.
-All reporting requirements also apply to the UK General Licences and reports should be submitted to the Minister in line with the terms of the licence.
+- UK General Licences issued in respect of the Russia and Belarus regimes only, have automatic effect in Jersey and may be relied upon by Jersey persons.
+All reporting requirements that apply to the UK General Licences (Russia and Belarus Regimes) also apply in Jersey and reports must be submitted to the Minister in line with the terms of the licence.

 Sanctions evasion is the deliberate attempt to avoid or circumvent the impact of the sanctions prohibitions in place against a targeted country, group, or individual.